gjassoah/fd-conferences/content/events/2021-10-03-homological_methods_Chiemsee.md

 +++
-title = "Homological Methods in Representation Theory" dedication = "A conference in honour of Lidia Angeleri Hügel" date = 2021-10-03 enddate = 2021-10-08 dates = "October 3 - 8, 2021"
+title = "Homological Methods in Representation Theory" note = "A conference in honour of Lidia Angeleri Hügel" date = 2021-10-03 enddate = 2021-10-08 dates = "October 3 - 8, 2021"